moby/moby/docs/man/docker-cp.1.md

 % Docker Community
 % JUNE 2014
 # NAME
-docker-cp - Copy files/folders from the PATH to the HOSTPATH
+docker-cp - Copy files/folders from the PATH to the HOSTPATH, or STDOUT

 # SYNOPSIS
 **docker cp**
 [**--help**]
-CONTAINER:PATH HOSTPATH
+CONTAINER:PATH HOSTPATH|-

 # DESCRIPTION
-Copy files/folders from a container's filesystem to the host path.
+Copy files/folders from a container's filesystem to the path.
+Use '-' to write the data as a tar file to STDOUT.
 Paths are relative to the root of the filesystem.
 Files can be copied from a running or stopped container.

 # OPTIONS